BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-IoT database requirements
+Identify IoT database requirements

+- Fault tolerance.
 An IoT database should also be fault tolerant and highly available.
 If a node in the database cluster is down, it should still be able to accept read and write requests.
-Distributed databases make copies, or replicas, of data and write them to multiple servers.
+Distributed databases make copies of data and write them to multiple servers.
 If one of the servers storing a particular data set fails, then one of the other servers storing a replica of the data set can respond to the read query.
 Write requests can be handled in a couple of ways.
 If the server that would normally accept a write request is down, another node in the server can accept the write request and forward it to the target server when it is back online.

+- Flexibility.
 IoT databases should be as flexible as required by the application.
 NoSQL databases -- especially key-value, document and column family databases -- easily accommodate different data types and structures without the need for predefined, fixed schemas.
 NoSQL databases are good options when an organization has multiple data types and those data types will likely change over time.
-In other cases, applications that collect a fixed set of data -- such as data on weather conditions -- may benefit from a relational model.
-In-memory SQL databases, such as MemSQL, offer this benefit.
+In other cases, applications that collect a fixed set of data -- such as data on weather conditions -- may work better on a relational database model.
+In-memory SQL databases, such as MemSQL or PostgreSQL, offer this option.

-Managed IoT database options
+How to choose between managed IoT database options

 With AWS DynamoDB, the first 25 GB every month is free.
 Every GB after that is charged at $0.25 per month.
 As for operations, write throughput is charged at $0.0065 per hour per 10 units of write capacity.
 Read throughput is charged at the same rate for every 50 units.
 Note that data consumption in the cloud will exceed the raw size of your data and prices vary depending on region.